To support our clients and local businesses during the coronavirus outbreak, we will be collating all essential information here.

 To be eligible the business must be UK based and the property must be occupied by providers on Ofsted’s Early Years Register and used primarily for Early Years Foundation Stage.
 You do not need to apply for this, the suspension will apply to your April 2020 council tax bill.

-Grants for retail, leisure and hospitality businesses. cash grant of up to £25,000 will be available to businesses in this sector that operate from smaller premises, with a rateable value between £15,001 and £51,000.
+Grants for retail, leisure and hospitality businesses.
+A cash grant of up to £25,000 will be available to businesses in this sector that operate from smaller premises, with a rateable value between £15,001 and £51,000.
 Those with a rateable value under £15,000 will receive a grant of £10,000.

 To be eligible, the business must be UK based.
 Properties to benefit include, shops, restaurants, cafes, drinking establishments, cinemas, live music venues, assembly and leisure, and hotels, guest and boarding and self-catering accommodation.
 You do not need to apply for this grant.
 Your local authority will contact you if you are eligible.